The Kutztown Fair Association is proud to introduce the winners of the Kutztown Fair Youth Scholarships.

 (Note: See invitation to volunteer projects on bottom of page.)

-6. The applicant must complete the application and write a one-page essay including information such as their
+12. The applicant must complete the application and write a one-page essay including information such as their background,

 Scholarship applicants are encouraged to volunteer to assist with the fair activities and functions.
 We need announcers, show clerks, and people to help keep the barns and grounds clean.
 Contact an Ag Committee member to volunteer for any of these jobs.